About Read On Arizona

 The building blocks of reading start developing from birth.
 The early childhood years — when the brain develops more than any other time in life — are crucial for developing the language, vocabulary and other pre-literacy skills that are the foundation for learning to read.

 Almost all children can learn to read.

 With the right support and instruction, the vast majority of children can learn to read.
 (Researchers estimate that only 2 to 5 percent can’t, mostly due to developmental disorders or profound neurological problems.)
-Regardless of their economic, ethnic or any other status, we can teach our kids to read, and read well.
+We can teach our kids to read, and read well.